Understanding the elements of divorce cases in Illinois

 Dividing the marital property

 One of the largest hurdles for divorcing couples is the division of their marital property.
-In the state of Illinois, marital assets are split using the principle of equitable distribution.
+In the state of in Illinois, marital assets are split using the principle of equitable distribution.
 Therefore, the property couples share is divided equitably, but not equally.
 In order to make this decision, the court will determine a number of factors, including the following:

 • Each spouse’s contributions to acquiring and preserving their property